Review | ‘Weird West’ is an ambitious RPG that bites off more than it can chew

 A mysterious plot device also intertwines the five’s fates together, and should you choose to do so on later missions, you can seek out your former selves and recruit them into your posse, reacquiring treasured equipment in the process.
 With each chapter, the draw of putting the band back together grows stronger.

 There’s no escaping, however, that “Weird West” is crowded by its own ambition.
-No doubt, some glitches will be fixed — like mission objectives failing to update correctly — and some control issues are surely more applicable to the PlayStation 4 version rather than the PC (the game was tested on both platforms for this review).
+No doubt, some glitches will be fixed — like mission objectives failing to update correctly — and some control issues are surely more applicable to the PlayStation 4 version rather than the PC.
 But other problems are more fundamental.
 It says something that by the end of the game, I’d killed 599 people, and as much as (almost) all of them had it coming, I had no such intention when I set out.
 The systems felt too brittle to warrant a more considered approach.
 In this Western, it doesn’t pay to be a master of the quick draw so much as the quick save, stopping to back up every inch of progress, in case your next move pulls the chair from under you.

 Jon Bailes is a freelance games critic and social theorist from the UK.
 He is the author of “Ideology and the Virtual City,” and can be found on Twitter @JonBailes3.